TalaoDAO/oidc4vc-server/docs/source/contents.rst

   - You own your data for your lifetime.
   - No one can access your encrypted data without your permission.
   - No storage costs.
-  - Claims are verifiables, tamper proof and trackable.
+  - Claims are verifiables credentials, they are tamper proof, trackable and signed by the issuer.
   - Claims issuers are identified.

 Talao allows Professional Identities for Talents, Companies and claims issuers such as Schools or Training Centers.
 It is for everyone the opportunity to use a new technology to get tamper proof professional data while keeping the ownership of those data.

-Identities with their verifiable claims can be displayed anywhere on digital platforms : social medias, websites, Job boards, etc. They provide to third parties reliable data about professional experiences, skills and education.
+Identities with their verifiable credentials can be displayed anywhere on digital platforms : social medias, websites, Job boards, etc. They provide to third parties reliable data about professional experiences, skills and education.

 Terminology : in this document we will consider "Self Sovereign Identity" as an equivalent to 'Decentralized IDentity'.